 Did you skip the grout release step?
 Ouch!
-This is an ingredient in the cement tile floors installation process that you do not want to ignore.
-Even with good sealer applied, we recommend applying grout release on the surface of the tile before it is grouted.
+This is an ingredient in the cement tile floor installation process that you do not want to ignore.
+Even with good sealer applied, we recommend applying grout release on the tile’s surface before it is grouted.
 Why?
 Let’s face it… cement tile floors are not cheap.
 Why risk staining the surface of your tile with grout when it can be easily avoided with the quick and inexpensive application of grout release?
 Talk to your installer.
 Make sure he or she doesn’t miss this step.
 Tell him or her that we said so!

 These common mistakes are easy to avoid.
 If you’re considering cement tile floors or other Mexican tile varieties from Rustico Tile and Stone, follow our tips and guidelines for a successful installation.
-We have proper setting and sealing materials which will leave you with a hassle-free experience and years of minimal maintenance.
+We have proper setting and sealing materials that will leave you with a hassle-free experience and years of minimal maintenance.

 Happy Flooring!
 Make Every Space Count!

 Stay in the know and check out these short articles!

 Before & After – Cement Tile Bathroom Remodel

 Rustic Decor Ideas for Southwest Decor Interior Design